gazebosim/gz-cmake/MIGRATION.md

 like `DEPENDENCY_FOUND`, `DEPENDENCY_LIBRARIES`, `DEPENDENCY_INCLUDE_DIRS`, and
 `DEPENDENCY_CXX_FLAGS`.
 These variables are often passed to cmake functions like `target_add_library(my_target ${DEPENDENCY_LIBRARIES})`.
-These variables often contain hard-coded full system paths.
+These variables often contain explicit full system paths.
 This results in package information which is not relocatable, and that may cause significant problems when distributing pre-built packages, or when relocating a package within a system.